owowed/userscript-common/README.md

 // ==/UserScript==
 ```

-Replace "\<filename-here>" with the filename of the library you want to use.
+Replace `<filename-here>` with the filename of the library you want to use.
 For example, to include the `mutation-observer.js` library, add the following line to your userscript header:

 ```javascript
 // @require  https://github.com/owowed/userscript-common/raw/main/mutation-observer.js